top of page

 About My Approach

 I offer a calm, compassionate space where you can explore death anxiety at your own pace.
-My approach is gentle, human, and grounded in understanding, helping you make sense of your fears without judgement or pressure.
+My approach is gentle, human, and grounded in understanding.
+Together, we can make sense of your fears without judgement or pressure.

 If this resonates with you, you’re warmly invited to get in touch to find out how we might work together.
 You can reach me through the contact page or learn more about my counselling approach at Sakaura Pathways.